 The Company is committed to sustainability and actively monitors sustainability factors in its management of Fund Managers to effectively manage risk and achieve investment objectives.
 The Company has developed a detailed investment due diligence process (Due Diligence Process) which includes an Environmental, Social and Governance (ESG) questionnaire that it uses when onboarding new Fund Managers and to manage its Fund Managers on an ongoing basis.
 Following the onboarding questionnaire, each Fund Manager is monitored on a quarterly basis.
 The Company applies a pass/fail ESG score to each Fund Manager based on Morningstar's data (see section below on Methodologies and Data Sources).
 Any unclear or unsatisfactory responses are followed up and monitored with the Fund Manager as a regular topic of discussion at meetings with the Fund Managers.
 As such, the Company is actively engaged with each Fund Manager on its ESG journey, what progress it has made and what actions it has planned.
-A fund will be put under heightened monitoring after one fail ESG score.
-If any funds are on heightened monitoring for more than four consecutive quarters, the Company will meet with the relevant Fund Manager to discuss in more detail.
+A fund will be put under heightened monitoring with a "Fail" ESG score over a 12-month period.
+This includes the Company meeting with the relevant Fund Manager to discuss issues in more detail.
 If improvements satisfactory to the Company (based on the Company's ESG guidelines) do not follow, the poor scoring fund may be considered a serious risk and could trigger the removal of the fund from the Company's investment products.
-The Due Diligence Process involves the Company reviewing ESG factors in respect of each fund managed by the Fund Manager:
+The Due Diligence Process involves the Company reviewing the following relevant ESG factors in respect of each Fund Manager: